yuvalofek/analyzing-light-novels/README.md

 # scraping light novel data
-I figured out the best specifications for writing a light novel, check it out!
+I figured out the best specifications for a light novel, check it out! (still a bit in the works)
 ![](Genres_avgViews.png)

 ## Why?